GFlisch/Arc4u/Guidance/Yarp.md

 On the other end, the interface are there to be consumed by everyone.
 At the level of the interface we implement a versionning so an update of the service doesn't imply immediately a change from all the consumers.

-The NSwag package is configured like this in a normal service.
+The NSwag package is configured like this is a normal service.

 ````csharp
    public class Startup